Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 Tokyo Metropolitan Government building is located in Shinjuku and you can go up to the free observation deck and see the view from their 45th floor.

-Tokyo Tower on the other hand has two observatories, one at 150 meters and the other is at 250 meters.
+Tokyo Tower on the other hand has two observatories, one at 150 meters and the other at 250 meters.

-Go to Disney Land
+Go to Disneyland Tokyo

 Take a train and visit Tokyo Disneyland or maybe try their Tokyo DisneySea Adventure!

-As the first Disney theme park outside the United States, I believe it’s worth going due to its wonderful attractions and rides.
+As the first Disney theme park outside the United States, I believe it’s worth going to due to its wonderful attractions and rides.
 Just be prepared that it can get jam-packed as the Japanese love their theme parks.

 Visit the largest fish market in the world: Tsukiji Fish Market

 Tsukiji is the busiest and largest wholesale fish market worldwide.
-You can enter this market for free and have a wonder around.
+You can enter this market for free and have a wander around.
 The best time is the early to mid-morning as the stalls slowly shut down right after lunch.

 You might even want to wake up early for their famous Tuna Auction usually happening before sunrise.